nop33/si/src/content/custom-page/about.md

       ### Field-building

       We seek to better understand policy-making by synthesizing knowledge and testing the usefulness of our hypotheses and tools.
-To that end, we also coordinate a network of policy actors and researchers who share knowledge and experience.
+To that end, we also coordinate a network of practitioners and researchers who share knowledge and experience.
   - title: Our approach
     content: >-
       ### Value-driven